ismailarsln/Healmob/README.md

-# healmob
+# Healmob

-A telemedicine application
+A telemedicine application created with Flutter in Android Studio

-## Getting Started
+### Getting Started

 This project is a starting point for a Flutter application.